AaronC81/delta-null/core/design/instructions.md

 - `0011 0000 1rrr iiii` - `spwrite` - Write word to `SP + i` from general-purpose register `r`
 - `0010 0000 0aaa 10dd` - `d_read` - Read word from memory `a` into decimal register `d`
 - `0010 0000 1aaa 10dd` - `d_write` - Write word from memory `a` from decimal register `r`
+- `0010 0011 1101 0rrr` - `push` - Decrement SP by 1, then write value from general-purpose register
+  `r` into memory pointed to by SP
+- `0010 0011 1101 1rrr` - `pop` - Read value from memory pointed to by SP into general-purpose
+  register `r`, then increment SP by 1

 ## Special-Purpose Registers